syncfusion-content/javascript-docs/js/api/ejmDialog.md

-Specifies whether to allow scrolling behaviour for the contents.
+Specifies whether to allow scrolling behavior for the contents.

 Default Value: